 The signs and symptoms of a sleep disorder will vary greatly depending on the specific disorder you are suffering from.
-If you suspect that any of your symptoms may indicate an underlying sleep disorder, it is important to consult a sleep specialist at eos sleep diagnostics, who can conduct a sleep study to determine your specific condition.
+If you suspect that any of your symptoms may indicate an underlying sleep disorder, it is important to consult a sleep specialist at eos sleep diagnostics to determine your specific condition.

 Signs and symptoms of sleep disorders may include:

 - Gasps or pauses in breathing during sleep

 - Grogginess (even after a substantial amount of sleep)